yochannah/Corrfunc/docs/source/staticlibrary-interface.rst

 Calculating 2-D projected auto-correlation (``theory/wp/libcountpairs_wp.a``)
 --------------------------------------------------------------------------------

-Corrfunc can directly compute the projected auto-correlation function, :math:`w_p(r_p)`.
+corrfunc can directly compute the projected auto-correlation function, :math:`w_p(r_p)`.
 This calculation sets periodic boundary conditions.
 Randoms are calculated analytically based on the supplied boxsize.
 The projected separation, :math:`r_p` is calculated in the X-Y plane while the line-of-sight